Do I Have to Pay Homeowners Insurance Through Escrow?

 But just because your escrow account pays your homeowners insurance (along with a few other monthly bills relating to your home), that doesn’t necessarily mean you have to pay homeowners insurance through an escrow or that it’s tough to switch home insurance companies.

 While escrows can be a relatively great way to set and forget your home insurance, you should always be reviewing your policy at least once a year to ensure you’re not paying too much.
-But let’s take a look at how escrow accounts relate to your homeowners insurance policy.
+But let’s take a look at the relationship between home insurance and escrow.

 Does Escrow Cover Homeowners Insurance Payments?